Where will my massage or bodywork session take place?

 Are there any medical conditions that would make massage or bodywork inadvisable?

-Yes.
-That's why it's imperative that, before you begin your session, the practitioner asks general health questions and it is really important that you fully complete your intake form.
+Yes!
+That's why it's imperative that before you begin your session, that you have filled out your intake form that the therapist emailed to you.
+The practitioner asks general health questions and it is really important that you fully complete your intake form.
 We understand the intake form can be lengthy and you will only have to fill out the intake form once.
-After your first session, the practitioner will send you a health status form which only has a few questions to make sure nothing has changed or if there is anything your practitioner needs to be notified of.
+Occasionally, the therapist may ask you to update your intake form which only has a few questions to make sure nothing has changed or if there is anything your practitioner needs to be notified of.
 It is very important that you inform the practitioner of any health problems or medications you are taking.
 If you are under a doctor's care, it is strongly advised that you receive a written recommendation for massage or bodywork prior to any session.
 Depending on the condition, approval from your doctor may be required and your session may have to be rescheduled at a later time.